Your Participation Matters

 Findings from Add Health Research

 Thanks to you and other participants, we have learned a lot about how our relationships, families, and family health histories relate to healthy aging.
 Your involvement in this Parent Study has led to some interesting discoveries.
-Here are a few examples of what we have found:

 Does Family History Predict Disease Outcomes?